 A fundamental part of system administration is configuring and managing users and groups.
 Part of this task involves monitoring the log in capabilities of all system entities.

-In this guide, we will introduce the basic ideas behind user management and authentication logging.
+In this tutorial, you will review the ideas behind user management and authentication logging.

-We will be exploring these concepts on an Ubuntu 12.04 VPS, but you can follow along on any modern Linux distribution.
+We will be exploring these concepts on a Ubuntu 22.04 server, but you can follow along on any modern Linux distribution.
 You can set up a Ubuntu 22.04 server for this tutorial by following our guide to Initial Server Setup on Ubuntu 22.04.

 Part one will cover how to view system users and find out who is logged into the system.